CDL926666/1_TIBS/zongjie.md

 **Patent**

 **Definition:**
-A patent protects technical inventions and gives the inventor exclusive rights for a certain period (usually 20 years).
+A patent protects technical inventions and gives the inventor exclusive rights for a fixed term (usually 20 years).
 For example, **Apple** protects the Face ID and design of the iPhone with patents, creating a strong market barrier.

 - **Advantages:**
   - Strong legal protection, which effectively stops others from copying or using the technology.
   - Increases company market competitiveness and helps attract investors and partners.
-  - Can bring extra income through licensing or transfer, making revenue more diverse.
+  - Can bring extra income through licensing or transfer, making income more diverse.
 - **Disadvantages:**
   - High application costs, including lawyer, review, and international registration fees.
-  - Must disclose technical details, so there is a risk of reverse engineering.
+  - Technical details must be disclosed, so there is a risk of leakage.
   - The application and approval process takes a long time and may delay product launch.

 ---